alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 4 - 14mi LSD###

 I logged runs of 4, 5, and 3 miles for the week.
-Slightly lower than what the training plan suggested, hopefully it won't impact the training too much.
+Slightly lower than what the training plan suggested.
 This week's LSD was my first run over 2 hours.
 And the first time I ever hit a "wall".

 Essentially, hitting the wall is the point when your glycogen (stored energy) is depleted.
 Your legs turn to stone.
 Your pace slows to a crawl.
 Your body has nothing left in the tank.
 This uncomfortable feeling happens because your body starts burning fat for energy instead - which causes pain, dizziness, and extreme fatigue.

 I usually get a surge of energy and excitement when I'm near my home.
 Just another .75 miles, yes!
-Not on this run.
+Not this time.
 It felt like a bear jumped on my shoulders.
 The effort it took for each step was amazing, even though my stride length was less than that of a person walking.
 All my willpower was sapped out of me.

 I described my situation to a co-worker (does triathlons).
-His stance was when doing endurance events, you have to *force* yourself to take in carbohydrates, electrolytes, and sugars at regular intervals, even if you aren't hungry or thristy.
+His stance was when doing endurance events, you must *force* yourself to take in carbohydrates, electrolytes, and sugars at regular intervals, even if you aren't hungry or thirsty.
 Since it takes time to process these fuels, being proactive will allow the energy to be available when your body needs it.

 \* Lesson: Fueling properly is extremely important.
 If you wait for your body, it's too late.

 ###Week 5 - 15mi LSD###

-Major setback back this week with short runs of only 4, 3, and 3 miles.
-I have to put more effort towards them next week.
+Major setback back this week with runs of only 4, 3, and 3 miles.
+I have to put more effort towards them.
 As for the LSD, it was the most painful one yet.
 Calves, arches, hip flexors, IT band, and a bunch of other leg muscles I never knew existed were on fire.
 Is this what child birth feels like?
 It was the first time I had serious doubts about finishing the marathon.

 I stuck to the same plan of water at 30 minutes, GU + water at 60 minutes, and powerade fuel at 90 minutes.
 Next week, I'll try to GU every 45 minutes and see if that helps.

 \* Lesson: When in pain, relax and focus on a couple steps at a time.
-It's ok to walk too.

 ###Week 6 - 16mi LSD###

-\* To be updated
+Due to massive rainstorms and floods here in Colorado this week, I completed only two short runs - 3 and 4mi.
+Extreme panic and uncertainty about the marathon has set in.
+Nonetheless, I forged ahead at the first sign of dry sidewalks.

+Traumatized by last week's pain, I decided to add something different to my walk breaks: stretching.
+It's an uncommon practice for runners to stop mid-run for stretches, but I have to say it helped *tremendously*.
+The LSD was much more bearable and I was able to hold my form and pace farther.

+What also may have helped was fueling more often.
+This time, I GU'd twice at 45 and 90 minutes, and topped off with a dose of powerade at 120 minutes.
+I was happy with the overall result, though I felt I needed more energy only 20 minutes after the 90 minute GU.
+Next week, I'll decrease the time between subsequent GU shots (45 - 80 - 110) to see if that helps.

+\* Lesson: Training is a great time to try new things.
+Don't wait until race day.

 ###Week 7 - 17mi LSD###